Perspective | Alex Smith proved his leg is stable. Washington’s QB situation is anything but.

 “The first one felt good,” Smith said.

 NFL players are the strangest of creatures.
 Smith is next level.
-And with that, a week marked by equal parts drama and pretzel logic in Ashburn ended with the benched first-round pick from 2019 at home with a tummy ache, his replacement dinged with an arm injury on a ferocious hit near the sideline, and the 36-year-old Smith running from Donald and his Los Angeles Rams’ mates in a lopsided 30-10 loss that made any talk about division titles seem somewhere between remote and ludicrous — even as they’re still ongoing in the locker room, if not anywhere else.
+And with that, a week marked by equal parts drama and pretzel logic in Ashburn ended with the benched first-round pick from 2019 at home with a tummy ache, his replacement dinged with an arm injury on a ferocious hit near the sideline and the 36-year-old Smith running from Donald and his Los Angeles Rams’ mates in a lopsided 30-10 loss that made any talk about division titles seem somewhere between remote and ludicrous — even as they’re still ongoing in the locker room, if not anywhere else.

 It’s just such an unappealing stew.
 Washington is now 1-4 and was outgained by 321 yards Sunday.
-Yet Ron Rivera, its coach, is saying stuff like, “This is an interesting stretch for us.”
-Kyle Allen, the man who became the starter after the rock-the-franchise benching of Dwayne Haskins, survived a jarring hit from Rams cornerback Jaylen Ramsey, and will be the starter if he shows up for work healthy on Wednesday.
+Yet Ron Rivera, its coach, is saying stuff such as, “This is an interesting stretch for us.”
+Kyle Allen, the man who became the starter after the rock-the-franchise benching of Dwayne Haskins, survived a jarring hit from Rams cornerback Jalen Ramsey and will be the starter if he shows up for work healthy Wednesday.
 And Smith, whose comeback from a horrific broken leg nearly two years ago is both unimaginable and inspiring, is left to say, “Whatever this team needs me to do, I’ll do.”

 We all need more Alex Smith in us.
 Even in producing an unsightly stat line hardly of his own making — 9 of 17 for all of 37 yards and six sacks taken — Smith shows why Washington kept him around even though so much of the roster needs improvement.
 It’s not as much for his production as it is for his example.
+If Dallas quarterback Dak Prescott needs an example of what’s possible after his shudder-inducing ankle injury Sunday against the New York Giants, he can do no better than Smith.

 “It’s a hell of a story,” said Rivera, who coached his fifth straight game as he battles cancer and therefore knows something about stories and whether they deserve hell-of-a status.

 For Washington, Sunday was about figuring out exactly what direction this team is headed and who will handle the sport’s most important position.
 Instead of clarity, there is more theater.
 On the first week of his benching, Haskins didn’t even appear at FedEx Field because he told club officials he wasn’t feeling well, and doctors advised he head home.
-Allen was so-so, leading the team’s lone touchdown drive and scoring himself on a run, but engineering three other drives that went nowhere before Ramsey’s hit knocked him from the game.
+Allen was so-so, leading the team’s lone touchdown drive and scoring himself on a run but engineering three other drives that went nowhere before Ramsey’s hit knocked him from the game.

 And that left Rivera to deliver his latest mixed message: He believes right now the best quarterback to help Washington win is Allen.
 But even after Allen was cleared medically, the coach didn’t put him back into a game in which Washington trailed just 20-10.